• Skip to primary navigation

-An award-winning journalist with advice on the most important things you can do when waiting for a response from an editor on your pitch.
+The most important actions you can take when waiting for a response to your pitch.

-The hardest wait for freelance writers, I think, is when it’s from an editor on an idea that is timely, and of course, marketable elsewhere.
+The hardest wait for freelance writers is when it’s waiting for a response from an editor on an idea that is timely, and of course, marketable elsewhere.

-While you’re waiting for a response, here are a few things you can do to keep you from losing your mind.
+While you’re waiting for a response, here are a few things you can do to keep from losing your mind.

 1. Send invoices